leanderseige/ataripunksynth/README.md

 # Atari Punk Synth

 This is a simple synthesizer based on the popular **Atari Punk Console** design.
-In addition it features an
+In addition it features:
 * 8-Step Sequencer
 * Echo/Reverb Unit
 * Sync In incl.
 Frequency Divider